Olacdy/Img_To_ASCII_Art/README.md

 ## Description

 This simple script allows you to convert any image to ASCII art with characters that you can specify too.
 There are two ways to use this app:
-- You can load image through file explorer and get output in form of text file and image of result.
+- You can load images through file explorer and get output in form of text file and image of the result.
-- You can open your webcamera and see transformation live, although its a bit slow with a live transformation, so there is some work needs to be done.
+- You can open your web camera and see transformation live, although it's a bit slow with a live transformation, so some work needs to be done.
 In config.py you can specify parameters for your transformation.
-Cols — width of output, scale — percent of height from width, ASCII — string of characters.
+Cols — width of output, scale — percent of height from the width, ASCII — the string of characters.

 #### Technologies